 We offer our customers tailor-made solutions for their applications.
 For example, our stacks can make optimum use of lightweight potential and component performance by introducing local reinforcement, e.g. with fiber placement technology.
 In addition, carbon fibers are applied where they are needed, enabling load-path-compatible construction.

 We take care of the annoying waste disposal: A waste-optimized stack is already generated during configuration.
 The near-net-shape stacks are delivered directly to the customer's press.
 This eliminates the trimming of textile semi-finished products and the storage and disposal of off-cuts for our customers.

 Our stacks are the result of decades of experience.
 As a long-standing partner, we have been producing carbon fibers, semi-finished products, and stacks for the automotive industry for over 10 years.
 In the process, the joint venture together with BMW has advanced our expertise in large-scale production.
-Our material systems and production technologies are designed so that all components can be mass produced. components can be manufactured in large series.
+Our material systems and production technologies are designed so that all components can be manufactured in large series.